Kenley Jansen: 2012

 In May 2012, Jansen became the Dodgers' closer after Javy Guerra struggled in the role.
 At the end of the season, after missing some time due to heart problems, Jansen was replaced as closer by Brandon League.
-He appeared in 65 games, compiling a 5–3 record, 2.35 ERA, 99 strikeouts and 25 saves.
+He appeared in 65 games, compiling a 5–3 record, 2.35 ERA, 99 strikeouts, and 25 saves.

 2013

 Jansen began 2013 as the setup man in the bullpen but resumed the role as closer when League struggled.
-He was in 75 games with a 4–3 record, 1.88 ERA and 28 saves.
-He did not allow any runs, in three appearances in the 2013 National League Division Series (NLDS) against the Atlanta Braves but was less effective in the Championship Series (NLCS) against the Cardinals, allowing two runs in two innings.
+He pitched in 75 games with a 4–3 record, 1.88 ERA and 28 saves.
+He did not allow any runs in three appearances in the 2013 National League Division Series (NLDS) against the Atlanta Braves but was less effective in the Championship Series (NLCS) against the Cardinals, allowing two runs in two innings.

 2014

 On February 11, 2014, Jansen avoided his first arbitration hearing by signing a $4.3 million contract with the Dodgers.
 Fully established as the Dodgers' closer in 2014, Jansen worked in 68 games with a 2.76 ERA, 101 strikeouts and 44 saves.
-He became just the fourth Dodger pitcher in history with 40+ saves in a season, joining Éric Gagné (who did it three times), Todd Worrell and Jeff Shaw.
+He became just the fourth Dodger pitcher in history with at least 40 saves in a season, joining Éric Gagné (who did it three times), Todd Worrell, and Jeff Shaw.
 Jansen only pitched one inning in the NLDS against the Cardinals.